Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

-Figure \ref{fig:profile2} presents the estimated unobserved mental health profile over age, $\hat \alpha_{g}$, for $G=2$.\footnote{Here we present the mental health profiles without accounting for individual unobserved heterogeneity, for reasons of interpretability.
-The figures with the respective profiles net individual-specific fixed-effects can be found in Figure \ref{app:profFE} in Appendix \ref{app_fig}.} The results for $G=3$ and $G=4$ can be found in Figure \ref{app:profG34} in Appendix \ref{app_fig}.
-In the subsequent interpretation, we focus on the results for $G=2$.
-The profiles in Figure \ref{fig:profile2} exhibit a large degree of heterogeneity across groups.
-The solid line represents the unobserved mental health trajectory that is practically flat.
-This suggests that women who share this profile have a low unobserved mental health risk at age 16, but they also are on a low-risk path.
-Hence, we call this group of women the ``low-risk'' group.
-The dashed line shows the trajectory of unobserved mental health risk which rises steeply with age.
-We refer to this group of women as the ``high-risk'' group.
-While profiles between the two groups do not strongly differ at age 16, they diverge starkly throughout adolescence and early adulthood.\footnote{Note that the high-risk group profile remains rather flat after age 22.
-We believe that this is due to a lack of variation in our sample.} Our findings suggest that there is a considerable amount of unobserved time-varying heterogeneity.
-Importantly, these time profiles differ greatly in both intercept and slope.
+Figure \ref{fig:profile2} presents the estimated unobserved mental health profiles, $\hat \alpha_{g}$, for $G=2$.\footnote{Figure \ref{fig:profile2} shows the profiles from the GFE without individual-specific time-constant fixed-effects.
+The profiles net individual-specific fixed-effects can be found in Figure \ref{app:profFE} in Appendix \ref{app_fig}.} The profiles for $G=3$ and $G=4$ are in Figure \ref{app:profG34}.
+The profiles for $G=2$ exhibit substantial heterogeneity across groups.
+The solid line represents a rather flat unobserved mental health trajectory.
+Women with this profile have a low unobserved mental health risk at all ages.
+We call these women the ``low-risk'' group.
+The dashed line represents the profile of women with an unobserved mental health risk that is low at age 16 but steeply rises with age.
+We call these women the ``high-risk'' group.
+The two profiles differ greatly in both intercept and slope, revealing considerable time-varying unobserved heterogeneity.\footnote{Due to a lack of variation in the group, the high-risk group profile remains rather flat after age 22.}

-The assignment to these groups of unobserved heterogeneity is not only conditional on abortions, but also on all observables that are included in the GFE estimation.
-While this implies that our estimated profiles are net of these, it may nevertheless be informative to descriptively compare our two groups along with these observed individual characteristics.
-Table \ref{app:group_char_socio} in Appendix \ref{app_tab} shows that women in the high-risk group have on average a lower socioeconomic family background, such as lower parental earnings and higher parental unemployment rates.
-Moreover, these women were slightly younger when they decided to terminate an unwanted pregnancy.
+The group assignment is not only conditional on abortions, but on all covariates controlled for.
+This implies that our estimated profiles are net of this information.
+After all, if covariates were sufficient to describe the dynamics of the individual mental health trajectories, additionally controlling for unobserved time-varying heterogeneity would be redundant and the group profiles would be uninformative.\footnote{One could predict the group membership in a nonlinear way by higher order interactions of observed covariates with e.g. $L_2$-Boosting or other unsupervised learning methods.} Yet, it may be informative to compare observed individual characteristics between groups.
+Table \ref{app:group_char_socio} in Appendix \ref{app_tab} shows that women in the high-risk group have on average a lower socioeconomic background, such as lower parental earnings and higher parental unemployment rates.
+Also, these women were slightly younger when they terminated an unwanted pregnancy.